-Molnupiravir has important safety considerations given laboratory evidence suggesting it may be mutagenic, teratogenic, and toxic to growing bone and cartilage.
-Based on a short five-day course of therapy, the FDA considers molnupiravir to have low risk for mutagenicity, but the EUA label limits usage to individuals 18 years and older who are not pregnant or breastfeeding and who are without alternative COVID-19 treatment options.7 The FDA also recommends that men of reproductive potential who are sexually active with individuals of childbearing potential should abstain from sex or use a reliable method of contraception for the duration of treatment and for at least three months after the last dose of molnupiravir.
+Molnupiravir and Paxlovid were well tolerated and had low discontinuation rates in their Phase III clinical trials.
+However, each drug has some notable risks.
+With molnupiravir there were important safety considerations given laboratory evidence suggesting it may be mutagenic, teratogenic, and toxic to growing bone and cartilage.
+Based on a short five-day course of therapy, the FDA considers molnupiravir to have low risk for mutagenicity, but the EUA label limits usage to individuals 18 years and older who are not pregnant or breastfeeding and who are without alternative COVID-19 treatment options.
+The FDA also recommends that men of reproductive potential who are sexually active with individuals of childbearing potential should abstain from sex or use a reliable method of contraception for the duration of treatment and for at least three months after the last dose of molnupiravir.
 Molnupiravir is only authorized for individuals for whom alternative COVID-19 treatment options approved or authorized by the FDA are not accessible or clinically appropriate.

 Paxlovid is a combination therapy containing ritonavir.
 Ritonavir has many known drug-drug interactions that pose a safety risk.
-These include interactions with certain anticoagulants, antiplatelets, antiarrhythmics, anticonvulsants, and immunosuppressants.8 These interactions may be more common among certain patients who are at particularly high risk for severe COVID-19 disease (e.g., immunosuppressed patients).9
+These include interactions with certain anticoagulants, antiplatelets, antiarrhythmics, anticonvulsants, and immunosuppressants.
+These interactions may be more common among certain patients who are at particularly high risk for severe COVID-19 disease (e.g., immunosuppressed patients).
+Paxlovid is not recommend for patients with severe renal or hepatic impairment.